TTB53/plotly-stock-screener/README.md

 ***
-Utilize Python, yFinance and/or other financial data packages, TA-LIB, and Plotly Dash, this is intended to be a simple multi-page stock screener that helps increae your knowledge about fundamental, technical, and option investing through data visualization and analysis.
+Utilize Python, yFinance and/or other financial data packages, TA-LIB, and Plotly Dash, this is intended to be a simple multi-page stock screener that helps increase your knowledge about fundamental, technical, and option investing through data visualization and analysis.